 - Home security systems can make customers feel safer and their homes more secure.

-- The cost of a home security system has decreased, while the available features and technology has increased.
+- The cost of a home security system has decreased to become relatively affordable, while the available features and technology has increased.

-Before choosing the best home security system for them, homeowners and renters can consider the following frequently asked questions below.
+Before choosing the best home security system for them, homeowners and renters can consider the following frequently asked questions.

-Most home security starter systems come with at least a keypad, motion sensors, and a hub.
-Some systems may also include additional products like key fobs, panic buttons, indoor and outdoor cameras, video doorbells, smoke detectors, CO detectors, or broken glass sensors.
+Most home security starter systems come with a keypad, motion sensors, and a hub at minimum.
+Some systems may include additional products like key fobs, panic buttons, indoor and outdoor cameras, video doorbells, smoke detectors, CO detectors, or glass-break sensors.
+Some of the best home security system companies also offer home automation equipment so customers can conveniently manage their home security and smart devices from one app.

-It’s advised for homeowners and renters to avoid posting their absence on social media, as this lets potential intruders know their house will be empty.
+It’s advised for homeowners and renters to avoid posting their absence on social media, as this lets potential intruders know their house will be empty for a certain time period.
 Also, residents can program their smart lights to periodically turn on and off while they’re gone, so it looks like someone is home.
-Lastly, residents will want to set their alarm system and place cameras at entrance points to catch any potential intruders.
+Residents will want to set their alarm system and place cameras at entrance points to catch any potential intruders.
+Finally, it’s advised that residents let their neighbors know that they will be gone so they can have extra eyes on their home while they are out of town (and so they can pick up their mail so it doesn’t pile up and clue in intruders to the resident’s absence).

 Taking advantage of security features like two-factor authentication can make a big difference.
 Additionally, it’s wise for customers to make sure they’re changing their password regularly, using strong passwords, using guest networks (instead of allowing guests on their regular network), and taking advantage of a password vault application.

 Yes.
 Homeowners can potentially get a discount on their insurance premium of as much as 20 percent with a home security system.
-However, homeowners rarely receive that large of a discount, and the typical discount is usually in the range of 2 percent to 15 percent.
+However, homeowners rarely receive that large of a discount, and the typical home insurance discount for security system installation is usually in the range of 2 percent to 15 percent.
+To find out exactly how much they could save on their homeowners insurance premiums, homeowners are encouraged to reach out to a representative from their insurance provider.